A Mobile Exhibit from

 The first known African American poet was former slave who lived in Guilford.

-“Lucy Speaks,” was a mobile exhibit celebrating Lucy Terry Prince, a former slave; an eloquent advocate for equal treatment under the law and the first known African American poet.
+“Lucy Speaks,” was a museum-quality exhibit designed by Amy Beecher; housed within a customized, 7x16′ cargo trailer, and sent on tour throughout Southern Vermont in the fall of 2017.
+This innovative, mobile exhibit celebrated the life of Lucy Terry Prince, a former slave; an eloquent advocate for equal treatment under the law and the first known African American poet.

 Shanta Lee Gander

 MILES rolled out the exhibit in front of Key Bank on Main Street from.

 The Mobile, Interactive, Literary Exhibition Space is a mini, mobile museum, providing an immersive experience.

 Shanta Lee Gander and Stephanie Greene discuss MILES and Lucy Speaks on Green Mountain Mornings with Olga Peters.

 Watch the Video

 Marlboro College Art Professor Amy Beecher curated and designed the exhibit with Curatorial team Jerry Carbone, Sandy Rouse, Lissa Weinmann and Sarah Kovach.
 “Lucy’s story and the whole Words Project are inspiring Marlboro College students to become actively engaged in Brattleboro as an incredibly rich learning environment,” MILES curator Amy Beecher said.

 In Downtown BrattleboroPlacemaking Goes MobileAt the crack of dawn on a Friday morning, a trailer rolls down the street and maneuvers into a parking spot in the middle of Brattleboro’s Main Street.
 The sides of the unassuming trailer, proclaimed: “Lucy Speaks” and...